 Wine is known for many things.
 It is the drink of the gods.
 It was used to celebrate in Biblical times, in moderation, helps with heart health and inflammation, and can soothe a tormented soul. . . temporarily anyway.

 Wine has quite the history and with the history the skill at which people make, store, and age it has grown considerably.
-With that said, even if your recipe is perfect, faulty storage will ruin your triumphant attempt.
+These days, wine is so accessible and people even have collections of it in their homes.
+You can actually even order wine online by the case, so you definitely need somewhere to store it all!
+There can be nothing worse than thinking you have stored your wine safely, to actually find they’ve smashed or ruined.
 To help, here are the top three tips for storing wine.

 Keep The Room Dark